Typosquatting protection

 -

 Only monitoring the apex.
-Brand product subdomains (
+Each high-value subdomain (

-Scanning weekly instead of daily.
-Phishing campaigns frequently register, send, and decommission within 24–48 hours.
+Scanning weekly instead of hourly.
+Phishing campaigns frequently register, send, and decommission within 24 to 48 hours.
 A weekly scan misses the entire kill chain.

 Which PhishFence tier?

-For a single-brand domain, Starter at $49/month (3 monitored domains) covers typosquatting protection comfortably.
-If you also monitor product subdomains, sub-brands, or international TLD variants separately, step up to Pro at $99/month (10 domains).
-Both tiers include daily scans, risk scoring, alert routing, and the alert detail page with evidence capture.
+For a single-brand domain, Starter at $49/month (5 monitored domains) covers typosquatting protection comfortably.
+If you also monitor product subdomains, sub-brands, or international TLD variants separately, step up to Pro at $99/month (20 domains).
+Both tiers include hourly scans, risk scoring, alert routing, and the alert detail page with evidence capture.